jolokia/jolokia/HOWTO_RELEASE.md

 ...
 ```

-This can be fixed by proper firewall configuration.
+This can be fixed with proper firewall configuration.
 Here's an example of `nft` command on Fedora with `FedoraServer` default zone:
 ```console
 # firewall-cmd --get-default-zone
 FedoraServer